benvaljean/benvaljean.github.io/_posts/2007-05-30-Registry_(Windows).markdown

                 announcements in some environments.
             -   LegalNoticeCaption: (string) Set the title for the legal notice window.
-            -   ScreenSaverGracePeriod: (string inseconds) This setting determines how many seconds after the screensaver appears that the machine should be locked if it is enabled.
+            -   ScreenSaverGracePeriod: (string in seconds) This setting determines how many seconds after the screensaver appears that the machine should be locked if it is enabled.
-            -   UserEnvDebugLevel: Enable the verbose logging of user profile and other porcesses for troubleshooting.
+            -   UserEnvDebugLevel: Enable the verbose logging of user profile and other processes for troubleshooting.
 The resulting log file is in
                 %SystemRoot%\\\\Debug\\\\UserMode\\\\Userenv.log .
         -   WPAEvents